GP practice prescribing data - Presentation level

 General practice prescribing data is a list of all medicines, dressings and appliances that are prescribed and dispensed each month.
 A record will only be produced when this has occurred and there is no record for a zero total.

-For each practice in England, the following information is presented at presentation level for each medicine, dressing and appliance, (by presentation name):
+For each practice in England, including GP Practices, the following information is presented at presentation level for each medicine, dressing and appliance, (by presentation name):

 - the total number of items prescribed and dispensed